Agnostic Front: Warriors and My Way My Life (2007–2011)

 On March 7, 2006, Agnostic Front released the DVD Live at CBGB.
 This follows the efforts of many bands that tried to save CBGB from shutting down.
 Miret claims that "We played more shows at CBGB than any band ever, and we played more benefit shows for CBGB than any band ever" when the club did close, most nostalgia focused on 1970s punk bands.

+By the summer of 2006, Di Sclafani had been replaced by Joseph James.
 On November 6, 2007, Agnostic Front released the album Warriors with the hit "For My Family" which was largely a continuation of the band's crossover thrash sound.
+Agnostic Front took part in the 2007 Persistence European Tour alongside Hatebreed and Ignite.
+In 2008, they held their own European and South American headlining tours in support of the album.
+Vinnie Stigma started a solo project called Stigma that same year.

-The band performed on the Persistence Tour in Europe in the winter of 2009.
 In March 2009, Steve Gallo was replaced by former Leeway drummer Jimmy "Pokey" Mo.
+In the Summer of that year the band embarked on a European headlining tour.
 For the 25th anniversary of their debut LP Victim in Pain, Bridge Nine Records released remastered versions of said album along with their first EP, United Blood, on November 17, 2009.
+The band performed on the Persistence Tour in Europe in the winter of 2009.
+In early 2009, Agnostic Front toured the US with Death by Stereo.
 On February 26, 2010, Agnostic Front reunited their original lineup consisting of Roger Miret, Vinny Stigma, Rob Kabula, and Dave Jones who had not performed together since 1984.
 For a special show at the Bell House in Brooklyn, New York, to celebrate the 25th anniversary of Victim in Pain.
+During the Spring they toured Europe with This is Hell, they toured the US for the remainder of the year with bands such as Outbreak and Mother of Mercy.
+On December 22, it was revealed the band had finished recording their 10th album.

 In 2011, Agnostic Front released their ninth studio album, My Life My Way.
 Metalunderground dubbed the album "one of the bands' best releases to date."
 Adding My Life My Way "is by far Agnostic Front's greatest achievement.
 Everything from the catchy riffs, infectious vocals, guitar solos, and gang chants work perfectly in unison and create an incredible New York Hardcore record.
 Its official, hardcore is back."
+Agnostic Front toured Australia with Sick of It All, South America with H2O, and Europe with Mongoloids in support of the album.